pythonindia/inpycon2019/faq.md

   * Poster session is a 1-hour session, right after the lunch break, on the first day of the conference.
-One of the halls is temporarily converted a poster exhibition hall, where presenters use a graphic poster and a laptop to present their topic.
+One of the halls is temporarily converted into a poster exhibition hall, where presenters use a graphic poster and a laptop to present their topic.

   * Open spaces is where people have informal presentations and discussions along side the talk tracks.
 Open spaces slots can be